ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/02-ML-in-games.md

 ---
-title: Machine Leaning in games
+title: Machine Learning in games
 weight: 2

 ### FIXED, DO NOT MODIFY